mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-write-mattermost-case-studies.md

 * Is there a particular aspect of the product or service that you rely on most?
 * Who is using the product or service?
 * What are some of the top use cases for the solution?
+* What other software/tools do you use as part of your workflow?
+What integrations do you have with Mattermost?

 #### Results